Checking Your Own Blood Pressure

 as 20 or 30 points higher.
 The nervousness of being there can be enough to increase

 Home blood pressure kits

-You may purchase blood pressure monitors at pharmacies, medical supply stores, and
+You may buy blood pressure monitors at pharmacies, medical supply stores, and discount

-discount chain stores.
-An electronic digital monitor that is battery operated is often
+chain stores.
+An electronic digital monitor that is battery operated is often easier

 It’s important to check the accuracy of either type of monitor every so often.
 One

-way to make sure your monitor is accurate is to take it with you to your next doctor
+way to make sure your monitor is accurate is to take it with you to your next healthcare

-appointment.
-Take your blood pressure with your monitor and compare it with the reading
+provider appointment.
+Take your blood pressure with your monitor and compare it with

 mind that if you have a large upper arm, you'll need a special, large cuff to get